CityOfNewYork/patterns-cli/readme.md

 ### Executing the binary

-The key to using the cli is executing the **pttrn** binary in the *node_modules/.bin* directory when you install this module in your project.
+The key to using the cli is executing the **.pttrn** binary created in the **node_modules/.bin** directory when you install this module in your project.
 There are a few ways to execute the local binary;

 **$A** Use [npx](https://www.npmjs.com/package/npx) before every `pttrn` command.
 For most cases this is the most convenient option as demonstrated in the getting started guide above.